MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

   - Used to explain the logic, not the syntax
   - Not be needed if the code is clear, idiomatic and uses intent-revealing names

-A descriptive name is better than a comment.
+You don't have to take my word for it :
+> The proper use of comments is to compensate for our failure to express ourself in code.

+<cite>Robert C. Martin</cite> --- Clean Code : A Handbook of Agile Software Craftsmanship
+{: .small}

 On the other hand, there is a place where comments belong : **comment-based help**.
 Public functions should contains comment-based to provide the user a quick access to documentation (via `Get-Help`).
-Arguably, even private functions should be documented this way, for code reviewers/contributors.
+Even private functions benefit from comment-based help, the only difference is that the audience is different : code reviewers, maintainers or contributors, instead of users.

 Besides, comment-based help can be turned into documentation using a tool like [platyPS](https://github.com/PowerShell/platyPS), inline comments cannot.